ViginiaWeirdo/hello-world/README.md

 # hello-world
 just learn github
 There is first konw the world of github.
-I think is will be wonderful experience.
+I think it will be a wonderful experience.